What is Free Body Diagram : Definition with examples

 free body diagram

 Once the body is drawn, the next step is to draw force vectors to show how forces are acting.
-Use proper directional arrow for representation.
+Use proper directional arrows for representation.

 free body diagram